shawlab-moffitt/DRPPM-Jaccard-Pathway-Connectivity/README.md

 # Required Files

-* **Comprehensive Gene Set File:**
+* **Comprehensive Gene Set File (Provided):**
   * This is a provided file [Comprehensive_GeneSet.RData](https://github.com/shawlab-moffitt/DRPPM-Jaccard-Pathway-Connectivity/blob/main/GeneSet_Data/Comprehensive_GeneSet.RData)
   * This is for use in the back end and provides the genes for the gene sets that are input.
   * The gene set names should match the ones provdide when running the DRPPM-PATH-SURVIOER-Pipeline
     * If you ran the pipeline with a user provided gene set the genes for those gene sets will unlikely be found to compare distance between gene sets.

 * **User Provided List of Gene Sets (.txt/.tsv):**
-  * The only requirements for the file is that it it tab delimited and teh first column is the list of gene sets.
+  * The only requirements for the file is that it it tab delimited and the first column is the gene set names.
-    * The file will work if there is only one column or multiple, the app will only use the first column
+    * The app will only use the first column, and ignore other columns
-  * This input should be a subset of the table that was output from the [DRPPM-PATH-SURVIOER-Pipeline](https://github.com/shawlab-moffitt/DRPPM-PATH-SURVEIOR-Pipeline)
+  * This can take the ranked Coxh file that is output from the [DRPPM-PATH-SURVIOER-Pipeline](https://github.com/shawlab-moffitt/DRPPM-PATH-SURVEIOR-Pipeline)
-  * It is recommended to take the top 50-1000 number of significant and high-risk gene sets (rows) from the comprehensive table that is output from the pipeline
+    * The user can subset this file for the top number of gene sets in the app
-    * The table should be pre filtered to have gene sets with a hazard ratio > 1 and a P.value < 0.05.
-    * Please note that large input files will take longer for the app to process
   * Example Input files are provided [here](https://github.com/shawlab-moffitt/DRPPM-Jaccard-Pathway-Connectivity/tree/main/Example_File_Inputs), these are files that were ouput from the example run of the [DRPPM-PATH-SURVIOER-Pipeline](https://github.com/shawlab-moffitt/DRPPM-PATH-SURVEIOR-Pipeline) with the 50 MSigDB Hallmark Gene sets, with and without the use of the "Responder" covariate.

  * **Gene Annotation File (Optional):**